Lake Avalon nature Preserve

 - Turn left (west) on W. County Road 459 and continue for about 4 miles.

 • The preserve is just past Lake Avalon Road on the right (east) side of County Road 459.
-There is a red gate near the southwest comer of the preserve.
-At this time shoulder parking is required.
+There is a parking area, walk around the gate to access trail.